San Diego County Operations Center San Diego, California

 Incorporating a significant collection of newly commissioned, site specific public art, public spaces throughout the campus are enlivened by the work of important contemporary artists.
 The Center also created the County’s first archive of historically significant artifacts, which are displayed at entry areas to departmental offices.

-The Center reflects the County’s commitment to sustainable design, and the office buildings are certified LEED Gold, with the Conference and Dining center earning LEED Platinum status.
+The Center reflects the County’s commitment to sustainable design, establishing standards used by the County and other public agencies for their subsequent projects.
+The office buildings are certified LEED Gold, with the Campus Commons conference and dining facility enter earning LEED Platinum status.
 The Center earned numerous awards for design and sustainability.
 It was named “Outstanding Governmental Building of the Year” by the California Center for Sustainable Energy and received the AIA California Council’s Merit Award for Sustainable Design.

 California Center for Sustainable Energy Project of the Year

 AIA California Council Merit Award for Sustainable Design